Language

 Click any element on the periodic table or use the search bar to look up its configuration

-Use arrow keys to navigate between elements
+Use the arrow keys to step between elements

-Change the charge selector to see ion configurations (e.g., Fe²⁺, Cl⁻)
+Change the Charge selector to see ion configurations (e.g., Fe²⁺, Cl⁻)

 Want to learn more?
 Read documentation →